JerBouma/FinanceDatabase/README.md

 - `select_indices(market=None)` - with no input gives all indices, with input gives all funds of a specific market which usually refers to indices in a specific country (like de_market gives DAX).
 - `select_other(product)` - gives either all Futures, all Moneymarkets or all Options.
-- `search_products(database, query, new_database=None)` - with input from the above functions, this function searching for specific values in the summary of the product (i.e. the query 'sustainable')
+- `search_products(database, query, search='summary', case_sensitive=False, new_database=None)` - with input
+  from the above functions, this function searching for specific values in the one of the keys in the dictionary which is by default the summary (i.e. the query 'sustainable').
+It also has the option to enable case_sensitive searching which is by default off.

+For the users of the broker **DeGiro**, you are able to find data on the tickers found in the [Comission Free ETFs](https://www.degiro.ie/data/pdf/ie/commission-free-etfs-list.pdf) list by selecting either `core_selection_degiro_filled` (all data) or `core_selection_degiro_filtered` (filtered by summary) as category when using the function `select_etfs`.

 For additional information about each function you can use the build-in help function of Python.
 For example `help(show_options)` returns a general description, the possible input parameters and what is returned